daneden/daneden.me/src/blog/2017-03-29-designing-systems.md

 opportunities to learn in order to create a process and system that can become an industry standard.

-* * *
+---

-*This post and design system methodology takes inspiration from Apple’s Cocoa APIs, Brent Jackson’s [CXS](https://github.com/jxnblk/cxs) and [Rebass](https://github.com/jxnblk/rebass), Adam Morse’s [Tachyons](https://github.com/tachyons-css/tachyons), and my own work on [design systems](http://dropbox.github.io/scooter/) and UI frameworks for Dropbox.*
+_This post and design system methodology takes inspiration from Apple’s Cocoa APIs, Brent Jackson’s [CXS](https://github.com/jxnblk/cxs) and [Rebass](https://github.com/jxnblk/rebass), Adam Morse’s [Tachyons](https://github.com/tachyons-css/tachyons), and my own work on [design systems](http://dropbox.github.io/scooter/) and UI frameworks for Dropbox._